 6. Closing Remark

-Background on Black Money in India
+Background on Black Money in India2.
+Provisions Targeting Black Money in Real Estate

 The Indian economy has long struggled with the issue of black money, which has had several unfavorable effects such as decreased tax receipts, increasing economic disparity, and barriers to economic growth.
 Black money has frequently been created and circulated through real estate deals, which are known for their unreported cash payments.